 Seeing Eye dogs shall only be accepted for carriage in the cabin provided:

 - The owner assumes full responsibility for any required clearances from the appropriate government authorities

 - Document is presented confirming that the Seeing Eye dog has been trained to an acceptable level

 - Upon check-in, present evidence that the dog is a service animal

 - Seeing Eye dog will not occupy a seat

-- For flights more than eight (8) hours, the owner provides an absorbent plastic-backed pad.
-Otherwise a document showing that the animal does not need to relieve itself for the duration of the flight.
+- For flights more than eight (8) hours, the owner brings an absorbent plastic-backed pad.
+Otherwise, a document showing that the animal does not need to relieve itself for the duration of the flight will suffice.

 http://www.agriculture.gov.au/cats-dogs/assistance-dogs for more information if you deem it necessary to travel with your Seeing Eye dog to/from Australia.